2 dead, 12 injured in shooting at New Jersey house party

 Authorities arrived at the house in Fairfield Township, about an hour outside of Philadelphia, late Saturday night.
 A resident who runs a local anti-violence organization said he was called out to assist families at the 90s-themed party.
 John Fuqua, of Life Worth Living, said guests who attended the party were of all ages.

-New Jersey State police said a 30-year-old man and 25-year-old-woman were fatally shot.
+New Jersey State Police said a 30-year-old man and a 25-year-old woman were fatally shot.
 There were 12 other people who were injured and transported to local hospitals.

 No arrests have been made.